open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0/connectors/messaging/kinesis/index.md

 To deploy OpenMetadata, check the Deployment guides.
 {%/inlineCallout%}

-To run the Ingestion via the UI you'll need to use the OpenMetadata Ingestion Container, which comes shipped with custom Airflow plugins to handle the workflow deployment.

 The Kinesis connector ingests metadata using the Kinesis boto3 client.

 OpenMetadata retrieves information about streams and sample data from the streams in the AWS account.
-The user must have following policy set to access the metadata from Kinesis.
+The user must have the following policy set to access the metadata from Kinesis.

 ```json
 {